Stop Listening to Me! How Multi-turn Conversations Can Degrade LLM Reliability: SoS Evaluation Framework

+We formulate the multi-turn evaluation by partitioning standard answer spaces into sequential binary decisions.
+For a given query, we define a target answer ($y_{target}$) and a set of incorrect distractors ($D$).
+The conversation initializes at turn $t=1$ with a binary choice between $y_{target}$ and a randomly sampled distractor $d \in D$.
+If the model successfully selects $y_{target}$, the conversation advances.
+In each subsequent turn ($t>1$), a new distractor is introduced, and the model is prompted to either \textit{stick} to its previous selection or \textit{switch} to the new suggestion.
+The sequence terminates either when the model incorrectly switches or when it successfully exhausts all available distractors.

+SoS models three potential scenarios: \begin{itemize} \item \textbf{Positive Conviction:} We set $y_{target}$ to the ground truth ($y_{truth}$).
+The model must defend a correct initial selection against subsequent distractors. \item \textbf{Negative Conviction:} We remove $y_{truth}$ from the answer space and set $y_{target}$ to ``None of the Above'' (NA).
+The model must maintain this abstention as distractors are sequentially introduced. \item \textbf{Flexibility:} A two-turn ablation based on the negative conviction setup.
+At $t=1$, the model must abstain against an incorrect distractor.
+At $t=2$, we we introduce $y_{truth}$ to evaluate whether the model recognizes the correct answer when it is introduced, and contrast this against the rate at which it adopts incorrect suggestions. \end{itemize}

-\subsection{Evaluation metrics:}
+\subsection{Evaluation Metrics}

-We measure diagnostic accuracy ($P(y_{truth}|S)$) and abstention ($P(y_{NA}|D \subset S)$) in single-shot performance between the full and narrowed decision-spaces.
-To quantify model resilience across multiple turns of conversation, we define $C_T$ as the cumulative survival rate of $y_{target}$ up to a specific turn $t \leq T$. $C_T$ measures the proportion of query responses where the model maintains its selection up to turn $T$.
-We define:
+To quantify a model's conviction in its initial stance over a multi-turn conversation, we evaluate the cumulative survival rate of the target answer.
+Let $C_T$ represent the proportion of query responses where the model maintains the target answer selection up to a specific turn $T$:

 where $\hat{y}_{i,t}$ denotes the model's selection for query $i \leq n$ at turn $t$.
-The product term ensures that if a distractor is selected at any prior turn $j \leq T$, then the conviction for that query drops to 0 for all subsequent turns.
+The product term ensures that if a model switches to a distractor at any prior turn $j \leq T$, its conviction score for that query drops to 0 for all subsequent turns.

-In our ablation study, we define flexibility as the proportion of query responses where the model correctly switches to $y_{truth}$ after initially abstaining against noise.
-We contrast this against a baseline sensitivity analysis---the rate of switching when the suggestion introduced at $t=2$ is another incorrect distractor.